zsajjan/programmer-training/general/lessons/classes/README.md

-    class Dog: ← This line signifies that we are going to start defining a class called Dog fur_color = "golden" ← These lines are where Class Variables are defined. eye_color = "blue"
+    class Dog: #This line signifies that we are going to start defining a class called Dog fur_color = "golden" #These lines are where Class Variables are defined. eye_color = "blue"
     age = 3